Online Sunshine Logo

 Note.Former s.
 828.04.

-827.035 Newborn infants.It shall not constitute neglect of a child pursuant to s.
+827.035 Infants.It does not constitute neglect of a child pursuant to s.
 827.03 or contributing to the dependency of a child pursuant to s.
-827.04, if a parent leaves a newborn infant at a hospital, emergency medical services station, or fire station or brings a newborn infant to an emergency room and expresses an intent to leave the infant and not return, in compliance with s.
+827.04 if a parent leaves an infant at a hospital, emergency medical services station, or fire station or brings an infant to an emergency room and expresses an intent to leave the infant and not return, in compliance with s.
 383.50.

 827.04 Contributing to the delinquency or dependency of a child; penalty.